-The amendments in this new guidance eliminate the previous TDR recognition and measurement guidance and, instead, require that an entity evaluate whether the modification represents a new loan or a continuation of an existing loan.
+The amendments in this guidance require that an entity evaluate whether the modification represents a new loan or a continuation of an existing loans.

 Under the prior TDR guidance, a TDR is a formal modification of the terms of a loan when the lender, for economic or legal reasons related to the borrower's financial difficulties, grants a concession to the borrower.
 The concessions may be granted in various forms, including a change in the stated interest rate, a reduction in the loan balance or accrued interest, or an extension of the maturity date.
 Although these loan modifications were considered TDRs, TDR loans that had, pursuant to the Bank's policy, performed under the restructured terms and had demonstrated sustained performance under the modified terms for six months were returned to accrual status.
 The sustained performance considered by management pursuant to its policy included the periods prior to the modification if the prior performance met or exceeded the modified terms.
 This would include cash paid by the borrower prior to the restructuring to set up interest reserves.
 Loans classified as TDRs were reported as individually evaluated loans.